Unity-Technologies/com.unity.selection-groups/Documentation~/index.md

    1. Group color
    1. [Data Location](#data-location)
    1. GameObject Query
-      Specifies a query which will automatically include **GameObjects** from the hierarchy that match the query into the group.
+      Specifies a query which will automatically assign **GameObjects** from the hierarchy that match the query to the group.
       For example, `/Enemy*` will select all GameObjects that are in the root of the hierarchy that have names starting with `Enemy`.
       See the [GoQL](goql.md) documentation for more information.